Editorial

 Cite this Essay

 Bauer, A. J., & Nadler, A. M. (2021).
-Propaganda Analysis Revisited.
+Propaganda Analysis revisited.
 Harvard Kennedy School (HKS) Misinformation Review.

 Bibliography